open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 of a batch and of each individual message.
 The function invocation span MUST correspond to the SQS event, which is the batch of messages.
 For each message, an additional span SHOULD be created to correspond with the handling of the SQS message.
-Because handling of a message will be inside user business logic, not the Lambda framework, automatic instrumentation mechanisms without code change will often not be able to be able to instrument the processing of the individual messages.
+Because handling of a message will be inside user business logic, not the Lambda framework, automatic instrumentation mechanisms without code change will often not be able to instrument the processing of the individual messages.

 The span kind for both spans MUST be `CONSUMER`.

+### SQS Event

 For the SQS event span, if all the messages in the event have the same event source, the name of the span MUST be `<event source> process`.
 If there are multiple sources in the batch, the name MUST be